-THE RIDER AND BEING IN SHAPE TO RIDE

-THE MOTORCYCLE4 Why This Information Is

-PREPARING TO RIDE Important

-Wear the Right Gear5 Alcohol and Other Drugs in Motorcycle Operation 42

-Know Your Motorcycle7 Alcohol in the Body42

-Know Your Responsibilities 10 Alcohol and the Law44

-· Minimize the Risks44

-RIDE WITHIN YOUR ABILITIES Step in to Protect Friends 45

-Basic Vehicle Control 11 Marijuana and

-Keeping Your Distance 15 Motorcycle Operation 45

-SEE20 Fatigue 46

-Intersections EARNING YOUR LICENSE 47

-Increasing Conspicuity 24

-Crash Avoidance27 THREE-WHEEL SUPPLEMENT

-Handling Dangerous Surfaces Supplementary Information

-Machanical Problems 33 for Three-Wheel Motorcycles49

-Mechanical Problems 33 Know Your Vehicle49

-Animals34 Basic Vehicle Control51

-Flying Objects35

-Geting Off the Road 35 Carrying Passengers and

-Carrying Passengers Cargo54

-and Cargo35 HAND SIGNALS56

-Group Riding38
+THE RIDER AND BEING IN SHAPE TO RIDE THE MOTORCYCLE4 Why This Information Is Important42 PREPARING TO RIDE Wear the Right Gear5 Alcohol and Other Drugs in Motorcycle Operation42 Know Your Motorcyde7 Alcohol in the Body42 Know Your Responsibilities10 Alcohol and the Law44 RIDE WITHIN YOUR ABILITIES Minimize the Risks44 Basic Vehide Control11 Step in to Protect Friends45 Marijuana and Keeping Your Distance15 Motorcycle Operation45 SEE Fatigue46 Intersections21 EARNING YOUR LICENSE47 Increasing Conspicuity24 EARINING FOOR LICENSE4/ Crash Avoidance27 THREE-WHEEL SUPPLEMENT Handling Dangerous Surfaces30 Supplementary Information Mechanical Problems33 Supplementary Information for Three-Wheel Motorcycles49 Animals34 Know Your Vehide49 Flying Objects35 Basic Vehide Control51 Getting Off the Road35 Carrying Passengers and Cargo54 Carrying Passengers HAND SIGNALS 55 Tand Cargo35 Group Riding38 CLOCS PRE-RIDE CHECKLIST57 motorcycle, you become part of it.
+Not as a passive driver, but as an active rider arcing into a string of smooth corners, playing along with the rhythm of the road; shifting, accelerating, and braking with precision.
+Whether vou ride to and from work or prefer the camaraderie of a group ride on the weekend, motorcycling engages all your senses and creates an invigorating sense of freedom.